Skoomar/react-andrew-mead/indecision-app/notes.md

     - you'll notice the babel CLI command we've been using so far has a lot of stuff in it
     - if we want that same configuration when running from babel-core/loader, we need to set it up in babelrc

-###Configuring Webpack
-- install Webpack with `npm install webpack@3.1.0` (version used for this course)
-- in your package.json scripts, put one `"build": "webpack --watch"`
-  - this will run webpack which will run the bundle and deal with babel without us having to worry about it
-- you also need to create a `webpack.config.js` file in the project's root folder
-  - in this file we need to tell webpack two things
-    - the entry point for our application: this is the app.js file which webpack will build the bundle from
-    - the output file: where we want webpack to output the bundle file
-- then use `node webpack.config.js` to configure Webpack with the properties you specified
-- now webpack is set up to run using your `npm/yarn run build` (or whatever you named the script)
-  - this command will always output a hash which you can use to verify the integrity of your build
-  - and the webpack version
-  - and the time taken to do everything
-  - the bundle.js file and its size
-  - the app.js file and size

 ###Imports & Exports
 - there are two types of exports: named exports & default exports

 - Named exports must be specifically named when you import them
   - must use their exact name when you import them